-I spend a lot of time on the farm.
-My daily routine consists of farm work, housework, blog work, school work, dinner with the family and if I am lucky an hour’s worth of down time before I head off to bed.
+I spend a lot of time on the homestead.
+My daily routine consists of farm work, housework, blog work, book work, dinner with the family and if I am lucky an hour’s worth of down time before I head off to bed.
 I am not complaining.
 I am incredibly lucky to pursue the things that drive and challenge me.
 I am just practical – sometimes to a fault.
-I know exactly what time away from my duties as a farmer, mother, home tender and student gets me: more work.
+I know exactly what time away from my duties as a farmer, mother, home tender and author gets me: more work.
 So when something calls me – it better call loud and clear.

 I heard the call of the cottonwood trees this spring.
 Clear as a bell.